 Health practitioners now recognize the roles that light and darkness play in healing from disease and medical procedures.
-ALAN exposure delays or prevents recovery from stroke (235, 236), hardening of the arteries (237), skin wounds (238), and whole-body inflammation (239).
-Controlling ALAN exposures in places like hospitals results in better health outcomes (240, 241).
-The growth of outdoor lighting may be encouraging the spread of communicable diseases (242).
-It may also create conditions for new and devastating diseases, such as COVID-19, to emerge (243, 244).
+ALAN exposure delays or prevents recovery from stroke (326, 327), hardening of the arteries (328), skin wounds (329), and whole-body inflammation (330-332).
+Controlling ALAN exposures in places like hospitals results in better health outcomes (333-336).
+The growth of outdoor lighting may be encouraging the spread of communicable diseases (337, 338).
+It may also create conditions for new and devastating diseases, such as COVID-19, to emerge (339, 340).

-Other studies identify ALAN as an influence on the process of normal aging (245).
-Nighttime light exposure and frequent disruption of the circadian rhythm relate to mental illness (246-249), improper signaling between nerves (250), and the onset of dementia (251), and it may play a role in the the incidence of autism (252).
-Babies born to some pregnant women exposed to ALAN suffer from certain developmental defects (253, 254).
+Other studies identify ALAN as an influence on the process of normal aging (341).
+Nighttime light exposure and frequent disruption of the circadian rhythm relate to mental illness (342-345), improper signaling between nerves (346), and the onset of both dementia (347, 348) and Alzheimer's disease (349).
+It may also play a role in the incidence of autism (350).
+Babies born to some pregnant women exposed to ALAN suffer from certain developmental defects (351, 352).
 On the other hand, limiting nighttime light exposure - especially blue light - helps maintain a normal circadian rhythm.
-It can ward off some abnormalities that may lead to disease (255).
+It can ward off some abnormalities that may lead to disease (353).

 We now understand much about how ALAN interacts with our health.
 However, our knowledge is incomplete.
 It is not possible now to directly connect outdoor light at night exposure to the incidence of disease in individual people.
-The interplay between the timing and duration of ALAN exposure, along with the brightness and color of the light, are key factors; however, whether outdoor light pollution influences human health and wellbeing awaits further research.
+Typically, ALAN exposure is much higher in interior applications than outdoor settings, and for this reason it is recommended that indoor light exposure at night be minimized.
+The interplay between the timing and duration of ALAN exposure, along with the brightness and color of the light, are key factors; however, whether and how outdoor light pollution influences human health and wellbeing awaits further research (354).
 Part of the challenge is telling the influence of ALAN apart from that of other types of pollution, such as noise and air, alongside other environmental stressors.